 So, YES!
 Why not?
 Parents, though you may not find your child taking to this predatory sport on his or her own, what is to stop you from doing this wildly playful oldie but goodie!?
 If you let the kid in you come to the surface once in a while, an activity like this will likely raise up the dormant joy in nature that is inside us all.
 Before you realize it, you may find yourself chasing the lizard with no remembrance to your adult mannerisms, as they will quickly be abandoned for the adrenaline rush you experience when you catch a lizard.

+Keep these lizard catching tips in mind.
 You may want to do a little research on lizards common to your area before you begin.
 Make sure your child releases the lizard after they catch it and observe it for a short time.
 Also, be sure your child is gentle so that they do not hurt the lizard, after all, lizards are small and a bit fragile.
 Try not to grab the lizard by the tail so that they don’t loose their tail as it is an important part of their self defense.
-I just use the sneak up an grab the lizard method but there is also a grass lasso technique!
+I just use the lay in wait and sneak up and grab the lizard method but there is also a grass lasso technique!

 If you don’t successfully catch a lizard, don’t worry, you can always try again!
 In the mean time you could try some making some lizard crafts or lizard treats together!

 Have the kids get outside and make some water streams.
 It is fun create pathways for water and race things on the water and see what floats, etc. When I was young, I did this once by creating a series of channels in the yard.
 My mom was not happy!
 That is why you are sure to like Lil Tigers idea for a DIY foil stream that cleans up easily!